tanya-karagiannis/Cell-Type-Diversity-Statistic/README.md

 * Install the following R packages if not installed already:

 ```
-install.packages("dplyr")
+install.packages("tidyverse")
 install.packages("Seurat")
 install.packages("SingleCellExperiment")
-install.packages("ggplot2")
-install.pacakges("reshape2"))
+install.packages("hablar")
+install.packages("broom")
+install.packages("patchwork")
 ```
 ## Usage
-First run the source code from diversity_score.R to load the CTDS.score function into R.
+First run the source code from CTDS_function.R to load the CTDS.score function into R.

 ```
-source("~/CTDS/R/diversity_score.R")
+source("~/CTDS/R/CTDS_function.R")
 ```

-To run CTDS.score on a matrix or table of normalized cell type proportions (samples in rows v. cell types in columns), input the dataobject to return a vector of the cell type diversity statistics across samples.
+To run CTDS.score on a matrix or table of cell type proportions (samples in rows v. cell types in columns), input the dataobject to return a vector of the cell type diversity statistics across samples.

 ```
 CTDS.score(dataobject)